Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/horn-of-the-endless-maze-wdmm.md

 aliases: ["Horn of the Endless Maze"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Waterdeep: Dungeon of the Mad Mage p.
-163
+BookSource: "Waterdeep: Dungeon of the Mad Mage p.
+163"
 ---
 # Horn of the Endless Maze
 *Wondrous Item, rare*